Kinto/kinto-pusher/demo/README.rst

 Of course, *Kinto* (and *kinto.js*) were just an example.

-You can use the Pusher libraries and SDK in your Web/mobile applications to receive notifications from any Cliquet-based service in any kind of platform.
+You can use the *Pusher* libraries and SDK in your Web/mobile applications to receive notifications from any *Cliquet*-based service in any kind of platform.